 Impact on Biodiversity

-On this front, we’re linking directly to the Harvard Public School of Health.
-They state that there “are also potentially large, and often not well understood, risks from GM technologies — to the environment in general, and to biodiversity and the functioning of ecosystems in particular.”
+Harvard Public School of Health states that there “are also potentially large, and often not well understood, risks from GM technologies — to the environment in general, and to biodiversity and the functioning of ecosystems in particular.”
 So again, while acknowledging the potential upside, a huge uncertainty remains about the greater impact on the environment and biodiversity.
 Genetically engineered organisms could escape fields and potentially cause major disruptions to entire ecosystems.

 The Power of a Few: A Labeling Controversy

 During the 2012 presidential election, California had Proposition 37 on the ballot.
 If passed, it would have required clear labeling if GMOs were present in foods.
 Proponents of the measure spent $9 million on their campaign.
 That’s the same amount that Monsanto—a multibillion-dollar agrochemical and biotech company and the leader in GE seed production—spent on the No to Proposition 37 campaign alone.
 In total, the No campaign raised $46 million, outspending their opposition by five times and ultimately winning.